shekhar12oct/ecommerce-website-loot/README.md

 # loot.com
-An eCommerce website where you can shop what you wants
+An eCommerce website where you can shop what you wants.